jptaranto/typey/README.md

 ## More examples

-Grab a copy of the source code (make sure you get the same version you have installed) and look in the examples folder to see typey in action.
+Grab a copy of the source code and look in the examples folder to see typey in action.

 ## Reference